awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.Lambda.md

 # Invoking a Lambda function from an Amazon Aurora MySQL DB cluster<a name="AuroraMySQL.Integrating.Lambda"></a>

-You can invoke an AWS Lambda function from an Amazon Aurora with MySQL compatibility DB cluster with a native function or a stored procedure\.
+You can invoke an AWS Lambda function from an Amazon Aurora MySQL\-Compatible Edition DB cluster with a native function or a stored procedure\.
 Before invoking a Lambda function from an Aurora MySQL, the Aurora DB cluster must have access to Lambda\.

  In recent Aurora MySQL versions, using a stored procedure is deprecated\.
 We strongly recommend using an Aurora MySQL native function if you are using one of the following Aurora MySQL versions:
 +  Aurora MySQL version 1\.16 and later, for MySQL 5\.6\-compatible clusters\.